MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 Deleting data doesn't affect billing.
 To control data retention costs, configure [data retention settings](data-retention-configure.md).

+Delete data requests are queued and performed asynchrounsly, typically relatively quickly.
+In extreme cases, might be queued up to five days.

+If you enable [workspace replication](workspace-replication.md) on your Log Analytics workspace, the API call deletes data from both your primary and secondary workspaces.

 ## Limitations

 These limitations apply:

-- You can submit up to 10 delete data requests per hour.
+- You can submit up to 10 delete data requests per hour in a single Log Analytics workspace.
 - Only the Analytics table plan supports data deletion.
 To delete data from a table with the Basic plan, change the plan to Analytics and then delete the data.
 You can't delete data from a table with the Auxiliary plan.

 ## Permissions required